 The 11 colleges and universities that are members of AICU are accredited by the North Central Association of Colleges and Schools.
 AICU is a tax-exempt charitable organization under federal and state laws.
 All contributions to the AICU scholarship fund are tax deductible.

-Sixty percent of undesignated contributions to the AICU scholarship fund are divided equally among the 11 member institutions.
+Sixty percent of undesignated contributions to the AICU scholarship fund are divided equally among the 10 of 11 member institutions receiving scholarship funds.
 The remaining 40 percent of the funds are apportioned according to enrollment.
 AICU operating costs are paid in the form of dues by the member institutions, meaning that 100 percent of what’s contributed to the AICU scholarship fund is distributed to the schools for student scholarships.

 AICU is governed by a board composed of the presidents of the 11 member institutions and a group of the state’s business and civic leaders.
 AICU is an affiliate of several national organizations.
 These include the National Association of Independent Colleges & Universities, which since 1976 has served as the unified voice in Washington of the nation’s private colleges and universities; the Foundation for Independent Higher Education, a network of state-based private college fund-raising organizations founded in 1959; and FIHE’s parent organization, the Council of Independent Colleges, founded in 1956.